basiliscos/syncspirit/README.md

 ## 0.4.3 (xx-xxx-xxxx)
  - [core] allow to load huge databses and interrupt loading porgress
+ - [core] allow to specify root certificate authority to use in all tls/ssl connections, see [faq](faq.md), mostly actual for Windows XP with expired system certificates
  - [core, fltk] more correctly display file scanning progress
  - [core] reduce memory consumption by model::file_info_t
  - [core] use in-depth scan order instead of in-breadth